A measurement of the Galactic plane mass density from binary pulsar accelerations: Analysis and Results

 \subsection{Pulsar Timing Measurements}

-We select binary pulsars from the ATNF pulsar catalogue \citep{PSRCAT} that have precisely measured $\dot{P}_{b}$ (within 2-sigma), distances, and proper motions (either from pulsar timing or very-long-baseline interferometry, VLBI).
+We select binary pulsars from the ATNF pulsar catalogue \citep{PSRCAT} that have precisely measured $\dot{P}_{b}$ (non-zero within 2-sigma), distances, and proper motions (either from pulsar timing or very-long-baseline interferometry, VLBI).
 We do not include pulsars (i) in globular clusters where the additional accelerations induce a change to the observed $\dot{P}_b$, (ii) in systems undergoing ablation or mass transfer that changes the orbital parameters, or (iii) without parameter uncertainties.
-Our sources along with their parameters are provided in Table \ref{tab:pulsars}.
+Our sources along with their parameters are provided in Table \ref{tab:pulsars}; the measurements are given here relative to the solar system barycenter.

 For some sources, there are multiple measurements of the observed binary period $\PBDOTobs$ reported.
 In that case, we choose the data set with lowest uncertainty on $\PBDOTobs$, and use the other timing model parameters from that data set required for our analysis.
 Additionally, for some sources, there are multiple measurements of the parallax, e.g., timing parallax and VLBI measurements, and we adopt the parallax value with the lowest uncertainty.
 In the case of PSRs J0737$-$3039A/B and J2222$-$0137, where insufficient astrometric information was measured, we used the parallaxes and proper motions derived from VLBI for the purpose of improving gravitational tests with these systems \citep{Deller+2009, Deller+2013}.
-Since all of our sources are within $\sim$ kpc of the Sun, we cannot obtain constraints on multi-component potentials.
+Since all of our sources are within $\sim$ kpc of the Sun, we cannot yet probe the global halo potential.
 The Hulse-Taylor system \citep{Weisberg2016} is at present the only source that is at a larger radial distance.
 We do not include it currently in our analysis as a single source does not help in constraining global potentials, and therefore we focus on the simple potentials we outline below.

-Acceleration due to the Galactic potential will impact observed pulsar parameters, namely the spin period and orbital period for those in binaries.
-Measurements of the Galactic acceleration by use of observed spin periods are statistical in nature since they require knowledge of the intrinsic distribution of spin periods and spindowns whereas the use of binary orbital periods do not.